risan/risanb.com/content/code/building-a-github-activity-heatmap/index.md

 tags: [javascript, graphql, svg]
 images: [/posts/building-a-github-activity-heatmap/og.png]
 ---
 Instead of embedding a third-party iframe or loading a generic widget that pings external servers on every page visit, I wanted a native GitHub contribution map directly on this blog's homepage.
-One that matches our warm paper and terracotta monograph palette, loads with zero client-side network latency, and includes both public open-source commits and private client work.
+One that loads with zero client-side network latency and includes both public open-source commits and private client work.

 The architecture is simple: fetch the contribution data at build time, save it as a local JSON snapshot, automate daily updates with a scheduled GitHub Actions workflow, and render the calendar grid using pure SVG.

-Here is how to build it from scratch in five logical steps.

 {{<toc>}}

-## 1. Pulling Contribution Data via GraphQL
+## Pulling Contribution Data via GraphQL

 GitHub's REST API does not provide a simple endpoint for your contribution calendar grid unless you scrape the HTML profile page.
 The [GitHub GraphQL API](https://docs.github.com/en/graphql), however, exposes the `contributionsCollection` object on the `User` and `viewer` types.
 This gives us exact week-by-week contribution counts, quartile intensity levels, and private activity numbers.